fleetdm/fleet/docs/cli/README.md

       logger_plugin: tls
       logger_tls_endpoint: /api/v1/osquery/log
       logger_tls_period: 10
+    decorators:
+      load:
+        - "SELECT version FROM osquery_info"
+        - "SELECT uuid AS host_uuid FROM system_info"
+      always:
+        - "SELECT user AS username FROM logged_in_users WHERE user <> '' ORDER BY time LIMIT 1"
+      interval:
+        3600: "SELECT total_seconds AS uptime FROM uptime"
   overrides:
     # Note configs in overrides take precedence over the default config defined
     # under the config key above.
 With this config file, the base config would